DerekSelander/LLDB/README.md

       (lldb) dclass -p UIView

 ### search
-  Searchs all subclasses of a class in the program.
+  Searchs the heap for all alive instances of a certain class.
 This class must by dynamic (aka inherit from a NSObject class).
 Currently doesn't work with NSString or NSNumber (tagged pointer objects).

   Example: